 - A 2,400-square-foot home will require between 75,000 to 145,000 BTUs

 If you’re interested in updating or upgrading your home’s furnace, give Mike Diamond a call.
-Our expert technicians can answer your questions about the make, model, and size.
+Our expert technicians can answer your questions about the make, model, and size of the perfect furnace for your home.
 We’ll be able to get your just right furnace installed quickly and efficiently.
-That way you won’t have to spend another day not feeling completely comfortable in your home.